moksh-mehta/csci1970-individual-independent-study/README.md

 # Predictive Maintenance with Machine Learning on the NASA C-MAPSS Dataset

-Individual Inddependent Study, Spring 2026.
+Individual Independent Study, Spring 2026.

 This repository contains the full implementation, results, and write-up for an independent study on machine-learning-based predictive maintenance